Normalizes feature abundance data using various methods.

 - depth

-An integer.
-The sequencing depth to be used for the "Rarefy" and "Rarefy-TSS" methods.
-If NULL, the smallest total count dplyr::across samples is used as the rarefaction depth.
+Target rarefaction depth for the "Rarefy" and "Rarefy-TSS" methods.
+If NULL (default), the smallest per-sample total count is used.
+Ignored by the non-rarefaction methods.

 Details

 The function first checks if 'data.obj' is a list.
-It then retrieves the OTU table and estimates the normalization/scale factor based on the chosen method.
-The data object is then updated with the normalized OTU table and the chosen method is added as 'norm.status'.
+It then retrieves the feature table and estimates the normalization/scale factor based on the chosen method.
+The data object is then updated with the normalized feature table and the chosen method is added as 'norm.status'.
 The function returns the normalized data object and the scale factor.

 Examples